alttch/eva3/doc/sfa/sfa_framework.rst

 eva_sfa_heartbeat_error
 -----------------------

 Heartbeat error handler.
 Contains function called if heartbeat got an error (usually user is forcibly logged out).
-The function is called f(data) if there's HTTP error data or f() if there's no HTTP error data (e.g. unable to send WebSocket message)
+The function is called as f(code, msg, data) if there's HTTP error data or f() if there's no HTTP error data (e.g.  unable to send WebSocket message)

 .. code-block:: javascript